openstack/python-openstackclient/doc/source/developing.rst

 * Current behavior is changed
 * A security bug is fixed

 Reno is used to generate release notes.
-Please read the docs for details.
-In summary, use
+Use the commands:

 .. code-block:: bash